dCache/dcache/docs/TheBook/src/main/markdown/rf-glossary.md

 ## The dcache.conf File

 This is the primary configuration file of a dCache.
-It is located at **/etc/dcache/dcache.conf.**
+It is located at `/etc/dcache/dcache.conf`.

-The **dcache.conf** file is initially empty.
-If one of the default configuration values needs to be changed, copy the default setting of this value from one of the [properties files](#properties-files) in **/usr/share/dcache/defaults** to this file and update the value.
+The `dcache.conf` file is initially empty.
+If one of the default configuration values needs to be changed, copy the default setting of this value from one of the [properties files](#properties-files) in `/usr/share/dcache/defaults` to this file and update the value.

 ## The layout File